celery1124/valgrind-cachedhat/README.md

 ## TODO

 Add access pattern analysis.
-For example, for each malloc region, clssify access pattern as sequential,random,stride, etc.
+For example, for each malloc region, classify access pattern as sequential,random,stride, etc.